Terminal Pans, endings with new beginnings

 Image right, closer view of the terminal pans at Sossusvlei

-Sossusvlei (image right) formed when several arms of the sleeping giants of the Namib dune sea - the star huge dunes, cut the ephemeral Tsauchab River off from the sea.
-Fed by infrequent but often high rain discharge on the inland escarpment, the vlei is now some 60 km from the coast, ancient offshore canyons on the Namibian continental shelf indicate that these rivers did once reach the sea south of Meob Bay and fresh water springs can still be found on the edge of the dunes at Fishersbrunn.
+Sossusvlei was formed when the great sleeping giants of the Namib dune sea cut the ephemeral Tsauchab river off from the sea.
+Fed by infrequent but often high rain discharge on the inland escarpment, the vlei is now some 60 km from the coast.
+Ancient offshore canyons on the Namibian continental shelf however indicate that this river did once reach the sea south of Meob Bay and fresh water springs can still be found on the edge of the dunes at Fishersbrunn.

-When pans are cut off from the river’s course - as is the case of the picturesque Deadvlei, closed off by a change in the course of the Tsauchab river some 600 years ago - the river no longer reaches the vlei at all, leaving the eerie skeletal remains of trees and a stark white surface.
+When pans are cut off from the river’s course - as in the case of the picturesque Deadvlei, closed off by a change in the course of the Tsauchab river some 600 years ago, the river no longer reaches the vlei at all, leaving the eerie skeletal remains of dead trees on a stark white surface.
 The grey-whiteness is the result of calcareous silts derived from weathering of limestones and dolomites from the escarpment.

-With evaporation off open water in these arid area at 3000 - 4000 mm/year, many pans - including Etosha seldom kept their water long and were traditionally a rich source for salt harvesting.
-Now commercial salt industries in Walvis, Swakopmund and Cape Cross have taken over and the pans are left to the birds and wildlife.
+With evaporation of open water in these arid areas at 3000 - 4000 mm/year, many pans - including Etosha seldom kept their water long and were traditionally a rich source for salt harvesting.
+Now commercial salt industries along the Namibian coast have taken over and the pans are left to the birds and wildlife….as it should be.